Kinto/kinto/docs/permissions.rst

 - The **payment app**, storing receipts for buyers and sellers;
 - The **selling app**, reading receipts for a given seller.
 - The **buyer app** reading receipts for a given buyer.

+Users shouldn't be able to write receipts themselves, sellers and users should only be able to read their owns.

 In this case, the ``payments`` bucket will be created with the following ACLs: